HiroakiMikami/mlprogram/README.md

 TreeGen is faster than NL2Code during training, however, there are the following 2 problems:

-* The loss becomes NaN in the final phase of the training
+* The loss sometimes becomes NaN in the final phase of the training
 * The result when using Hearthstone dataset is worse than the reported value.